 Bitcoin’s decentralized money based on cryptography does not attend to the control of any central entity.
 It is a paradigm shift born in 2008; until then, there had never been anything like it.

 In the early years, it went relatively unnoticed, when it was worth a few cents on the dollar and had been grabbing the public’s attention with its great boom in value.
 The fact that it has gone from being worth a few cents on the US dollar to over $50k has not been due to speculation or bubble, as many point out.
 It happens because of the revolutionary features that make up this cryptocurrency.

-One of the main characteristics of Bitcoin is that it is free software.
-It is a digital platform; it is software that you and millions of people install and synchronize with consensus rules defined in a source code.
+One of the main characteristics of Bitcoin is that it is a free software.
+It is a digital platform; it is a software that you and millions of people install and synchronize with consensus rules defined in a source code.

 This code is open.
 Even if a person alters that source code, no one will consider it because the consensus mechanisms would discard that person and stay with what the majority says.

 Another of the main advantages of Bitcoin is its anonymity.
 The BTC that a person owns is associated with an anonymous address, not the person’s name.
 BTC is anonymous, but it is a pseudonym because if someone knew that this address is associated with my name, I would lose my anonymity.

 If you’ve been a hodler, an individual who holds on to cryptocurrency instead of selling, you’re probably aware that Bitcoin is highly volatile.
 There are many reasons why the price of Bitcoin might soar today only to find it dip to the bottom the next day.
 Bad news signaling improper usage of Bitcoin (e.g. used for terrorism activities) or changing of its existence (e.g. becoming regulated) can hurt Bitcoin adoption.
 These incidents cause panic and fear amongst investors and drive the price of BTC versus fiat currencies down.